shajra/shajra-provisioning/README.md

 A [provided introduction to Nix](doc/nix-introduction.md) explains motivations to use Nix more.

-This repository is designed to be forked and modified, and not really to be used as is.
-The likelihood that anyone else will want the exact configuration I use is infinitesimal.
-Still, you can look at this project to see how code is laid out.
-For the most part, it just shows a recommended way to use a few tools in conjunction to get a fairly complete provisioning.
+This repository is designed to be forked and modified.
+The likelihood that anyone else will want my exact configuration is infinitesimal.
+Still, you can look at this project to see how the code is laid out.
+For the most part, it just shows a recommended way to use a few tools to get a reasonably complete provisioning.
 If you're interested, I've documented [more about my personal configuration](doc/ux.md) in a separate document.

 # Community-curated configuration<a id="sec-2"></a>